Top 10 Favourite Classic World War II Films

 7. Stalag 17 (1953)

 Directed by Billy Wilder, Stalag 17 follows a group of American airmen held in a German POW camp in 1944.
 When two prisoners are killed while trying to escape, the other men begin to suspect they have an informer among them.
-Starring William Holden, Don Taylor and Otto Preminger, the film was nominated for three Oscars, winning Best Actor for Holden.
+Starring William Holden, Don Taylor and Otto Preminger, the film was nominated for three Academy Awards, winning Best Actor for Holden.

 6. The Great Escape (1963)